zannatin-tazri/Graphic-design-school-server/README.md

 # Build and run the container
 -systemctl start docker

 -run "docker compose up --build"

+-docker ps -a (to see images are eunning)

 PORT : 5000